 - provide students with valuable insight, guidance and support

-- engage widely with the University in its drive to support entrepreneurship.
+- engage widely with the University in our drive to support entrepreneurship.

 Further information about using Launch Space